jboss-developer/jboss-wfk-quickstarts/resteasy-spring/README.md

 What is it?
 -----------

-This is a project demonstrates how package and deploy a web application which includes resteasy-spring integration into Red Hat JBoss Enterprise Application Platform.
+This is a project demonstrates how to package and deploy a web application which includes resteasy-spring integration into Red Hat JBoss Enterprise Application Platform.